Miami Prescription Fraud Lawyer

 Sometimes, a legitimate prescription is mistaken for attempted prescription fraud.
 This can happen when a doctor or another medical professional is charged with prescription fraud.
 For example, a doctor charged with writing a new prescription to a patient who already had a prescription for a specific controlled substance may prove that he or she did not know that the patient already received the drug and that he or she acted in good faith when writing the fraudulent prescription.
 In other cases, a valid defense may involve demonstrating that the search that turned up the drug was conducted illegally.

-If you have been charged with prescription fraud, one of the experienced Miami criminal defense attorneys on our team can help you fight the charge.
+If you have been charged with prescription fraud, one of the experienced Miami criminal defense lawyers on our team can help you fight the charge.
 We are equipped to develop a customized legal defense strategy based on your unique circumstances.
-Do not wait – contact our team of Miami prescription fraud attorneys at Ratzan & Faccidomo, LLC today to schedule your initial consultation with us.
+Do not wait – contact our team of Miami prescription fraud lawyers at Ratzan & Faccidomo, LLC today to schedule your initial consultation with us.